 Participants are judged on how well they engage the audience, how clearly they communicate key concepts and how effectively they focus and present their ideas—all in three minutes or less.

-Executive Editor, Bay Area News Group
+Anchor, NBC Bay Area News

-College-bound senior, Gateway High School
+College-bound Senior, Inderkum High School

 Serenity Bassett is a senior at Sacramento’s Inderkum High School and a member of Black Girls Code.
 She will be attending UC Merced in the fall, majoring in computer science.

 CEO, Yerba Buena Center for the Arts

 Deborah Cullinan is CEO of Yerba Buena Center for the Arts (YBCA) and one of the nation’s leading thinkers on the role arts organizations can play in shaping the social and political landscape.

 Alan Sachs is chief scientific officer for Thermo Fisher Scientific, where he leads efforts to maximize growth through investments in research and development that help customers accelerate life sciences research, solve complex analytical challenges, improve patient diagnostics and increase laboratory productivity.